 Consistent National Occupational Standards (NOS)

-There are occupational standards for each role within the retrofit sector however, training providers do not apply them consistently and there is consensus within the industry that they do not reflect the competencies needed in the industry.
-This results in inconsistent quality of retrofit work across which has damaged the reputation of the industry.
-Changes to and consistent enforcement of NOS would ensure high quality work and skilled installers.
+There are occupational standards for each role within the retrofit sector, however many training courses are not aligned with them.
+In addition, there is consensus within the industry that current occupational standards do not fully reflect the competencies needed to work in the sector.
+This results in inconsistent quality of retrofit work which damages the reputation of the industry.
+Improvements to the NOS and better alignment with training provision would ensure high quality work and skilled installers.

 Re-structure the CITB levy